runlikeforrestgump/emacs/README.md

 For commands that you don't use often, it's probably easier to remember the command by name rather than by key.

 Not all commands are bound to keys.

+## Key Conflicts

+Sometimes you'll notice that a key sequence should invoke a certain command, but doesn't.
+Or sometimes you'll notice that a key sequence does do something, but it does the wrong thing.
+In these cases, there's likely a key conflict (or clash or collision, or whatever you want to call it) somewhere, which means that something else (usually your window manager, terminal, or desktop environment) has defined the same key sequence and has higher precedence than Emacs's key sequence.
+To resolve the conflict, you should either change the key sequence in Emacs (i.e., bind the command to a non-conflicting key sequence) or change the key sequence in whatever is causing the conflict.
+Unfortunately, I don't know a quick and easy way to debug key conflicts, but your window manager, terminal, or desktop environment are certainly prime suspects.
+Check their documentation for their keyboard shortcuts.
+If they have a way to list their key bindings, then do that.
+Use <code>C-h c</code> in Emacs to describe the key sequence.
+If you have Emacs compiled with X support and you're in terminal mode, then try launching Emacs in graphical mode to see if that implicates your terminal (if the conflict occurs in terminal mode, but not in graphical mode, then your terminal is causing the conflict).
+You could also go to an empty desktop or blank terminal and try the key sequence to see what happens; this might give you a clue for what to search for.

+If you found the key sequence defined outside of Emacs and determined that it's something that you rarely or never use, then redefine the key sequence outside Emacs.
+If you found the key sequence defined outside of Emacs and determined that it's something you commonly use and the key sequence in Emacs is one that you rarely or never use, or you can't redefine the key sequence outside Emacs, or if you couldn't find out the source of the key conflict, then redefine the key sequence in Emacs.
+For the cases where you commonly use the same key sequence inside and outside Emacs, then you have a tougher decision.

+The Alt key will sometimes be involved in key conflicts.
+A way around this is to use &lt;ESC&gt; in place of Alt (you don't need to rebind anything; &lt;ESC&gt; is already an alias for Alt, right out of the box).

+Some conflicts that I've run into:

+* <code>C-S-&lt;DEL&gt;</code> is supposed to invoke <code>kill-whole-line</code>, but instead it invokes the help prefix (<code>C-h</code>).
+This was only a problem for me in my terminal ([rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html)).
+Note that the key sequence <code>C-&lt;DEL&gt;</code> seems to behave the same as <code>C-S-&lt;DEL&gt;</code> (they both invoke the help prefix).
+TODO: resolve the conflict and document how I resolved it.
+* TODO: C-&lt;TAB&gt;
+* TODO: C-M-v

 ## Numeric Arguments (aka Prefix Arguments)